castleproject/Core/README.md

 build.cmd
 ```

-Compilation requires an up-to-date .NET Core SDK and MSBuild 15+ (which should be included in the former).
+Compilation requires a C# 9 compiler, an up-to-date .NET Core SDK, and MSBuild 15+ (which should be included in the former).

-Running the unit tests additionally requires the .NET Framework 4.6.1+ as well as the .NET Core 3.1 runtime to be installed.
+Running the unit tests additionally requires the .NET Framework 4.6.1+ as well as the .NET Core 2.1 and 3.1 runtimes to be installed.
+(If you do not have all of those installed, you can run the tests for a specific target framework using `dotnet test -f <framework>`.)

-Most of these requirements should be covered by Visual Studio 2019.
+These requirements should be covered by Visual Studio 2019 and the .NET 5 SDK.

 ### On Linux